sascha432/pi_control/README.md

 - UPS battery monitoring and shutdown when the battery state is critical
 - Status LEDs
 - Reset and shutdown button
+- Watchdog to reboot the system if it does not respond anymore